Write us a message

 What is the Water Quality Association?

-The Water Quality Association (WQA) is committed to the highest standards in the water treatment industry.
-Honesty, integrity, fair trade, and professionalism in the water treatment industry are WQA's guiding principles.
-Rigorous product testing for drinking water products is also part of its mission.
-The WQA represents more than 2,400 member companies in more than 70 countries.
+The Water Quality Association (WQA) is committed to upholding the highest standards in the water treatment industry.
+Honesty, integrity, fair trade, and professionalism in the water treatment sector are guiding principles of the WQA.
+Rigorous product testing for drinking water products is also a key focus.
+The WQA represents more than 2,400 member companies in over 70 countries.

 What does NSF certified mean?

 NSF stands for National Sanitation Foundation .
-It is a nonprofit, independent organization that has been certifying products, developing rigorous standards, and conducting testing to protect food, water, and consumer products since 1944.
+It is a non-profit, independent organization that has been involved in product certification, the development of stringent standards, and the conducting of tests to protect food, water, and consumer goods since 1944.

 What does FDA approved mean?

 FDA stands for Food and Drug Administration .
-This division of the U.S. Department of Health and Human Services monitors the safety and effectiveness of medical devices and food products.
-Only after the FDA has deemed a product safe is it approved for sale.
+This department of the U.S. Department of Health and Human Services oversees the safety and efficacy of medical products and food.
+Only when a product has been deemed safe by the FDA is it released for sale.

-What's the best car, house, or vacation spot?
+What's the best water for your car, house, or vacation spot?
 You have to decide for yourself what you want to filter.
-Most substances are removed from the water through steam distillation and the reverse osmosis process.
-If you want to retain the dissolved minerals in the water, a Carbonit filter is the right choice.
-Taste varies greatly.
-Visit us at our specialty store in Berlin.
+Most substances are removed from water through steam distillation and reverse osmosis.
+If you want to retain the dissolved minerals in your water, a carbon filter is the right choice.
+There are significant differences in taste.
+Why not visit our store in Berlin?
 Find your favorite water with a free water tasting!

-Are minerals in water important or harmful to our body?
+Are minerals in water important or harmful to our bodies?

 There are two opinions on this point.
 One side believes that minerals in water are good and important for our bodies.
-The other side argues that minerals in water are inorganic and cannot be utilized anyway, or are even harmful and deposit in the body.
-To be clear: minerals are always inorganic, even if they are of plant origin.
-What this probably means is that minerals in organic foods are bound to chelates.
-These chelates enable a three to ten times higher absorption of minerals into the body, since amino acids serve as a transport medium, making the trace elements immediately available for absorption in the small intestine.
-The ("inorganic") minerals that are not bound to chelates are largely "dissolved" in the stomach and therefore have poorer bioavailability.
-However, our body obtains its mineral needs from food; one would have to drink vast quantities of water to meet the daily mineral requirement from water.
-Therefore, the function of water is not to supply minerals; water primarily serves as a transport medium and solvent.
-To fulfill this task effectively, water should be as free from contaminants and residues as possible.
+The other side argues that minerals in water are inorganic and cannot be utilized anyway, or are even harmful and accumulate in the body.
+To state this upfront: minerals are always inorganic, even if they are of plant origin.
+What is likely meant here is that minerals in organic foods are bound to chelates.
+These chelates allow for three to ten times greater absorption of the minerals into the body, as amino acids serve as transport vehicles, making the trace elements immediately available for absorption in the small intestine.
+The ("inorganic") minerals that are not bound to chelates are largely "dissolved" in the stomach and therefore have lower bioavailability.
+However, our bodies obtain their mineral requirements from food; one would have to drink enormous quantities of water to meet the daily requirement from water alone.
+Therefore, water's role is not to supply minerals; it primarily serves as a transport medium and solvent.
+To perform this task effectively, water should be as free as possible from pollutants and residues.
 This is most effectively achieved through reverse osmosis or steam distillation.
-However, since certain minerals are necessary to impart flavor to coffee or tea, you can safely use a mineral cartridge to slightly remineralize your previously demineralized and pure water.
-If you like it without minerals, enjoy it.
-The old myth that constantly drinking demineralized (distilled) water leads to death has long been disproven.
-The idea that ("inorganic") minerals build up throughout your body (like in your washing machine) probably belongs in the realm of fables (at least we are not aware of any relevant study that would prove this).
-In conclusion: Your water should be pure and vital; whether you want to slightly remineralize it afterwards is literally a matter of taste.
+However, since certain minerals are necessary as flavor carriers in coffee or tea, you can confidently use a mineral cartridge to slightly remineralize your previously demineralized and pure water.
+If you enjoy it without minerals, by all means, enjoy it.
+The old wives' tale that continuously drinking demineralized (distilled) water leads to death has long been disproven.
+The idea that ("inorganic") minerals accumulate throughout your body (like in a washing machine) also belongs in the realm of myth (we are certainly unaware of any relevant study that would support this).
+In conclusion: Your water should be pure and vital; whether you want to slightly remineralize it afterward is, quite literally, a matter of taste.

-Why are there such big price differences between reverse osmosis systems?
+Why are there such large price differences in reverse osmosis systems?

 Very inexpensive reverse osmosis systems (around €100) often use the cheapest components, made from highly questionable materials.
-These components are usually manufactured in Asia and sometimes do not meet the strict European or American standards for substances that come into contact with drinking water.
-On the other hand, most reputable reverse osmosis system manufacturers often have their components manufactured in Asia or Eastern Europe.
-The difference here, however, is that they are manufactured under license or on a contract basis, in strict compliance with quality standards applicable in the USA or Europe.
-Such quality standards cost money and are not available "super cheap."
-On the other end of the price scale, you often find network marketing companies that offer their (sometimes very high-quality) systems at very high prices.
-Just ask the supplier how much you would earn as a partner selling these systems.
-When he then explains the sales system to you and how many people earn money from the sale of a system, you'll quickly understand why these systems are so expensive.
-The golden path, as is so often the case, lies in the middle.
+These components are usually manufactured in Asia and sometimes fail to meet the stringent European or American requirements for substances that come into contact with drinking water.
+On the other hand, most reputable reverse osmosis system manufacturers also have their components produced in Asia or Eastern Europe.
+The difference here is that production is done under license or contract, adhering strictly to quality standards that apply in the USA or Europe.
+Such quality standards cost money and are not available at a "super-cheap" price.
+At the other end of the price spectrum, you often find multi-level marketing companies (network marketing) that offer their (sometimes very high-quality) systems at very high prices.
+Why not ask the supplier how much you would earn as a partner on the sale of these systems?
+When he then explains the sales system to you, how many people earn a commission on the sale of a system, you will quickly understand why these systems are so expensive.
+The best approach, as so often, lies in the middle.

 How can I recognize high-quality reverse osmosis systems?

-- You can recognize high-quality systems, for example, by the fact that they feature quick-connectors like John Guest or other quick-connectors, rather than simple so-called Jaco screw connections.
-These are inexpensive but also cumbersome screw connections that, depending on the material, are prone to breakage and could potentially injure your fingers.
+• You can recognize high-quality systems, for example, by the fact that they feature quick-connect fittings like John Guest or other quick-connect fittings, and not just simple so-called Jaco screw fittings.
+These are inexpensive but also cumbersome screw connections that, depending on the material, are prone to breakage and can potentially injure your fingers as a customer.

-- High-quality systems often feature a faucet with a ceramic valve (a secure seal that makes it harder for bacteria to enter the system from the faucet side).
-Many systems usually only have a simple tilt-and-turn faucet without a secure ceramic valve.
+• High-quality systems often feature a faucet with a ceramic valve (secure seal, making it more difficult for bacteria to enter the system from the faucet side).
+Many systems, however, typically only have a simple lever-operated faucet without a secure ceramic valve.

-- The hose material should indicate the manufacturer, the maximum load capacity and the approval for drinking water; in inexpensive systems, the hose material is often only suitable for pressures up to 7 bar.
+• The hose material should clearly show the manufacturer, the maximum load capacity and the approval for drinking water; in inexpensive systems, the hose material is often only rated up to 7 bar.

-- Make sure to use high-quality membranes (Made in the USA), e.g. Filmtec membranes from DOW, Applied or GE.
-Sometimes cheap membranes of dubious origin are used.
+• Pay attention to the installation of high-quality membranes (Made in USA), e.g., Filmtec membranes from DOW, Applied or GE; sometimes cheap membranes of dubious origin are used.

-Comparable labor costs are much lower in the USA than in Germany.
-Can systems built in Germany still be cheaper without cutting costs elsewhere?
+Comparable labor costs are far lower in the USA than in Germany; can systems built in Germany still be cheaper without savings being made elsewhere?

 Can I be sure that I'm buying a really good system from you?